 How to Buy Pearls?

-Buying pearls can be a daunting and difficult task for the uninitiated but with a little bit of research, you'll be able to choose pearls based on the quality, style, and color to make the task more interesting and enjoyable.
-The goal of this graphic is to be a simple primer for those new to shopping for pearl jewelry.
-You can DOWNLOAD an infographic we've put together to provide some quick tips for people interested in buying quality pearls
+Buying pearls can be a daunting and difficult task for the uninitiated but with a little bit of research, you'll be able to choose the best pearls based on the quality, style, and color to make the task more interesting and enjoyable.
+The goal of this page is to be a simple primer for those new to shopping for pearl jewelry.

 All pearls sold on the retail market are "cultured pearls" unless otherwise labeled as natural pearls.
 Many jewelers and consumers mistakenly label Freshwater pearls as "cultured pearls". but this is misleading since Akoya, Freshwater, Tahitian and South Sea pearls are all "cultured pearls".
 To avoid confusion knowledgeable dealers and consumers will refer to pearls by their correct pearl type.